Exposing rappers for their fakeness and the harmful legacies they leave behind.

 And I be everywhere on the map, but

-I rep that West.— Ice Cube in "I Rep That West"
+— Ice Cube in "I Rep That West"

 Burn, Hollywood, Burn

 O'Shea has made songs bashing Koreans, whites, Christians, and Jewish people as well as his own people.
 To this day he has never apologized and even continues to spread his hostility.
-Ice Cube is a hateful man to whom many people still continue to look as some example for black power.
+Ice Cube is a hateful man to whom many people still continue to look as some example of black power.

-Ice Cube is not only a fake gangster but he's also a fake revolutionary.
+Ice Cube is not only a fake gangster, but he's also a fake revolutionary.
 Some like to cheer him on as he talks about "the man" in his music but fail to realize that not only is he a part of the system, but also to a large degree he is the system.
 Who is the top rapper in Hollywood if not Ice Cube?
 Ice has risen to the top of the music and film industries, which have not yet changed to embrace true equality.
 The only way he could succeed in them is if he compromised in order to fit in.
 If Ice was any threat to the status quo, he would be blacklisted and put on the shelf just as others have been in the past.

 Even though he rarely puts his own views up for public scrutiny, he has no problem with ridiculing others.
 For example, anyone who thinks "We are all praying to the same God" should take note of how Cube has portrayed everyone who doesn't practice Islam.
-A prime example is Friday, a film written by Ice Cube that included a corrupt, adulterous, weed-smoking preacher played by Berrnie Mac.
+A prime example is Friday, a film written by Ice Cube that included a corrupt, adulterous, weed-smoking preacher played by Bernie Mac.
 Just imagine his outrage if an Islamic Imam were shown in such a light!

 Radical Islam and the Nation of Islam

-Please note that the Nation of Islam teaches that the white man is devil; this separates it from most schools of Islam.
+Please note that the Nation of Islam teaches that the white man is the devil; this separates it from most schools of Islam.
 When Ice Cube speaks about devils in his music or as he did in the video clip, he’s talking about whites.
-Even with all of his talk he still went on to do a couple of commercials for St. Ides beer, part of a company with no African American leadership!
+Even with all of his talk, he still went on to do a couple of commercials for St. Ides beer, part of a company with no African American leadership!
 I guess this is his idea of Black Power.

 What’s amazing to me is that it’s common knowledge that African Americans don’t own the music or movie industry.
 He can’t have it both ways by hating and advocating separatism while at the same time working hand-in-hand with those he says are the oppressors.
 Although the clip below is some years old, Ice still continues to profess views in his music that are completely opposed to those he lives by.